restock-dev/pybase/README.md

 ![alt text](https://github.com/eggins/pybase/raw/master/includes/screenshot.png "PyBase Preview")

 ## Installation
-This program is currently only working with Python 2.7.x.
-Future support for Python3 will be implemented in the future.
+This program has been updated to work with Python 3 - Python 3.7.x

 Navigate into the folder you clone the respository into (eg. `cd C:/projects/python-base`)